aburns4/MoTIF/task_automation/seq2act/README.md

 sh train_ground_script.sh
 ```

-* Test the model end-to-end, run the decoder.
+* To test the model end-to-end, run the decoder.
 Only the grounding outputs make sense when evaluating the high-level goal instruction, because we do not have ground truth step by step instruction spans to evaluate the tuple extraction model (i.e., when evaluating high-level goal MoTIF, ignore the .joint_refs decoder outputs).
 When we evaluate the step-by-step instructions of MoTIF, both outputs are sound.

 ```
 sh decode_seq2act.sh
 ```

-To obtain performance values, run the following with the appropriate .decode_act path.
-We allow for grounding prediction to be within 1 UI object index of the ground truth because often the model predicts the text correct option, while humans typically click on the visually correct option.
+To obtain performance values, run the following with the appropriate `.decode_act` path.
+We allow for grounding prediction to be within 1 UI object index of the ground truth because often the model predicts the textually correct option, while humans typically click on the visually correct option.
 See Figure 4 left of the main paper for an example of this.
 You can swap out the code for the comments in the file for an "exact match" metric.

 ```
 python decode.motif.grounding_acc.py
 ```

-We release our two tuple extraction checkpoints for the [unseen app unseen task]() split and [seen app unseen task]() split.
+We release checkpoints for the [unseen app unseen task]() split and [seen app unseen task]() split.
 See more information on these splits in `motif_data_generation`.
-Similarly, here are grounding checkpoints for the [unseen app unseen task]() split and [seen app unseen task]() split.

 NOTE: You can also try out the original Seq2Act pre-trained checkpoint for end-to-end grounding
 by downloading the checkpoint [here](https://storage.googleapis.com/gresearch/seq2act/ccg3-transformer-6-dot_product_attention-lr_0.003_rd_0.1_ad_0.1_pd_0.2.tar.gz).
+The key differences between this model and the model I trained on seen apps and unseen tasks is that their model trained on different typing commands with an unknown distribution (as previously mentioned, they did not release the file required to recreate those commands).

 Once downloaded, you can extract the checkpoint files from the zip file, which
 result in 1 file named 'checkpoint' and 3 files with "model.ckpt-250000*".
 You can then move these files to a folder under `ckpt_params` for decoding.
 If you use any of the materials, please cite the following paper.